prashantRmishra/MachineCoding/solidprinciple/revision-notes/SolidPrinciples.md

 ```

-Interface seggregation principle
+## Interface segregation principle

 a class should not be forced to use a method that it does not use
 for example a swiss kife is capable of a lot of things like it can be use as a knife, cutter, opener and other things as well
-But this is not a good seggregation, in sofware engineering a class first of all should have only related methods that it should do, like knife is noly ment for cutting it should not be used for picking a lock right ?
+But this is not a good segregation, in sofware engineering a class first of all should have only related methods that it should do, like knife is noly ment for cutting it should not be used for picking a lock right ?

-Example of Interface seggregation
+Example of Interface segregation

 Consider a office space where tools can be categorized as objects